Ranking all 42 college football postseason games

 29.?College Football Playoff Semifinal at the?Chick-fil-A Peach Bowl:?No. 1?Alabama?24, No. 4?Washington?7

-Washington scored first, so it seemed as though it might be a game.
-In the third quarter, Alabama faced a third-and-9 at its own 3-yard line, leading just 17-7, and it seemed as if it might be a game.
-But Bo Scarborough rushed for 12 yards and a first down and, three plays later, went 68 yards to complete a 98-yard touchdown drive.
+Washington scored first, so it seemed as though this might be a game.
+In the third quarter, Alabama faced a third-and-9 at its own 3-yard line, leading just 17-7, and it still seemed as though this might be a game.
+But Bo Scarbrough rushed for 12 yards and a first down, and three plays later, he went 68 yards to complete a 98-yard touchdown drive.
 Game over.
 The Huskies had just 194 yards of offense in a game that featured 16 punts -- eight by each team.

 28.?Hawai'i?Bowl: Hawai'i?52,?Middle Tennessee?35

-This game certainly lacked the gravitas associated with ranked Power 5 teams, and a Christmas Eve date is always a bit dubious for a close watching.
+This game certainly lacked the gravitas associated with ranked Power 5 teams, and a Christmas Eve date is always a bit dubious for drawing a large audience.
 Still, the game delivered plenty of exciting plays and lots of offense.

 27.?TaxSlayer Bowl: Georgia Tech?33,?Kentucky?18